MicrosoftDocs/visualstudio-docs/docs/rtvs/workspaces-remote-setup.md

 1. Select **OK** twice to dismiss the dialogs and commit your changes.

+## Install an SSL certificate on Ubuntu
+The `rtvs-daemon` package will install a self-signed certificate by default as a part of the installation.

-### Obtaining a self-signed certificate (Ubuntu)
+### Obtaining a self-signed certificate

 For benefits and risks of using self-signed certificate see the windows description.
 The `rtvs-daemon` package generates and configures the self signed certificate during installation.
+You will need to do this only if you wish to replace the auto-generated self-signed certificate.

 To issue a self signed certificate yourself:
 1. SSH or login to your linux machine.